Rollin Pickford Exhibitions

 World’s fairs and exhibitions were the home of innovation and invention, gathering together international communities and cultures for over 160 years.
-Each fair had a huge impact on both the host city, in terms of an architectural legacy, and on the millions of individuals who visited.
+The fairs had a huge impact on the host city and on the millions of people who visited.

-Donald G. Larson, founder of the core collection for Adam Matthew’s new project, was so moved by his experience of visiting the Golden Gate International Exposition in 1940 that he has been accumulating world’s fairs material ever since.
-His collection is an extensive and varied agglomeration of documents, pamphlets, photographs, and memorabilia which covers a huge number of fairs from 1851 on, even including fairs that were planned but never held.
+Donald G. Larson, founder of the core collection for Adam Matthew’s new project, was so moved by his experience of visiting the Golden Gate International Exposition in 1940 that he has collected world’s fairs material ever since.
+His collection is an extensive and varied agglomeration of documents, pamphlets, photographs, and memorabilia which cover a huge number of fairs from 1851 on, even including fairs that were planned but never held.
 He donated the collection to Fresno State in 1972.

 Fresno State yearbooks & newspapers online